PurpleBabar/FlightPilot/README.md

 Backbone to build a simple Flight App

 ### Presentation
 FlightPilot is just a backbone to build a Flight App.
-Therefore you'll need Flight from [mikecao](https://github.com/mikecao/flight).
+Therefore you'll need to know Flight from [mikecao](https://github.com/mikecao/flight).
+You can install FlightPilot with composer : *php composer.phar create-project purplebabar/flightpilot path/to/your/project*

 ### Config
 In the *app/config* folder you'll be able to congfigure your app.